zarkydarky/AR-Communication-Software-ASD/README.md

 ## 📬 Contact
 For inquiries, collaboration opportunities, or technical discussions, feel free to reach out via the emails above.

 **Note for Developers:** This project is actively being developed.
-The current release contains only the Unity project structure and represents very early prototype work.
+The current release contains the Unity project structure and the test build APK, it represents very early prototype work.
 We welcome feedback and suggestions from the development community.
 ---
 ## 🙏 Acknowledgments
 We would like to express our gratitude to: